ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 	syncTick    <-chan time.Time
 }
 ```

-- `Config` is required to bootstrap our node.
-- `State` is the current state of our node.
-- `MessageInfo` is the payload + address of the node that we send to or receive from

 `Node` struct glues everything together.
 And defines some essential stuff such as `ctx` for handling cancellation and graceful shutdown,
 channels to handle incoming and outgoing traffic and `syncTick` for periodic pull of the state of other nodes.
 And, finally some helpers for handle peer management which we'll move to separate pkg later on.